mbrown711/100-Days-of-Code/DailyLog.md

 - Worked on JDBC and sqlite3
 - Worked on ```insertContact()``` method for DBMS project
 - Getting close to knowing how to comfortably complete it; just need to use mysql instead of sqlite3

+## 5/5/19

+- Couldn't code yesterday - felt like absolute garbage.
+Feeling better today.
+Luckily we can miss one day, then add it at the end of the 100 days to make up for it.
+- Today's plan is to work on DBMS project and to work start work on parallel programming project (just assigned yesterday and due on 5/12).